exholalia/dv-bases/README.md

-# Obsidian Dataview Bases
+# Obsidian Task Bases
+Use Dataview to display your tasks in a Base!

-Run Dataview queries as formulae in your Bases!
+The eventual goal is to run Dataview queries as formulae in Bases, but we're starting small.

 Huge shout out to Michael "Tres" Brenan who created [Obsidian Dataview](https://github.com/blacksmithgu/obsidian-dataview), without that, we wouldn't have this.

+## TODO
+- [ ] Group by file.
+- [ ] Group by Obsidian Bases grouping.
+- [ ] CSS magic, maybe?
+- [ ] How can I add my own type of formula?
+Or even just any formula.

 ## Installation